 A native Floridian, Beau Wild was educated in occupational therapy at Tufts University and in painting at the Museum School / Museum of Fine Arts, both in Boston.
 Dual roles as therapist and painter spanned decades and each enhanced the success of the other.
-Beau returned to the childhood hometown of Daytona Beach, Florida in 1983 after 22 years in New England.
-Since then, beau has shown work in nationwide art festivals, competitions and museums including the museum of Florida art, Florida museum for women artists, Melbourne’s Foosaner Art Museum, Ormond memorial art museum, Tampa’s Museum of Science and industry and the Leepa-Rattner Museum of Art at St. Petersburg College.
-Work was included in an international exhibition in Barry, Vale of Glamorgan, Wales UK.
+Beau returned to her childhood hometown of Daytona Beach, Florida in 1983 after 22 years in New England.
+Since then, Beau has shown work in nationwide art festivals, competitions and museums including the Museum of Florida art, Florida Museum for Women Artists, Melbourne’s Foosaner Art Museum, Ormond Memorial Art Museum, Tampa’s Museum of Science and industry and the Leepa-Rattner Museum of Art at St. Petersburg College.
+Her work was included in an international exhibition in Barry, Vale of Glamorgan, Wales UK.
 (2014)

 Beau Wild has won a variety of awards, including "Best in Show" in competitive exhibits and has participated in both solo and group exhibitions regionally and nationally.
 Twice accepted into the Witness to Creativity installation exhibits sponsored by the Florida Museum for Women Artists, Wild's 2010 piece titled "Friends" dealt with the changing nature of friendships over time and the 2012 piece titled Temporal Passages revealed her painting process through time lapse photography.
 Beau Wild was awarded the lifetime achievement award in 2015 during a national competition in Cincinnati, Ohio.